joakimk/pipeline/README.md

 Normally the client would first post with the status of `building` and then either `successful` or `failed` after the build is done.

+### Project status webhook

+**NOTE**: Readme driven development on this feature, writing docs first, then implementing it.

+A webhook to receive the current project build status.
+Useful for displaying the current build status on dashboards.

+Set the `WEBHOOK_URL` config variable to the URL where you want the project build status posted.

+The payload looks like:

+todo

 ### Build locking API

 **NOTE**: Experimental feature